-Loving in the same way that the Lord Jesus Christ loved is not difficult, it is impossible.
-It is impossible except for the fact that the Father has poured out His love into our hearts through the Holy Spirit who was given to us (Romans 5:5).
+Loving in the same way that the Lord Jesus Christ loved is not difficult; it is impossible.
+It is impossible, except that the Father has poured out His love into our hearts through the Holy Spirit (Romans 5:5).

 Father encourage me to strain to love even when it hurts.

 Straining to love has a multitude of positive results.
 Love has a tremendous impact on how we can react to sin.
 Intense love is flexible and willing to forgive.
 It is not obdurate.
 In fact, love covers a multitude of sins (1 Peter 4:8).
 “Love hides them from its own sight and not from God’s sight.
 Hate does the opposite; it pries about in order to discover some sin or some semblance of sin in a brother and then broadcasts it, even exaggerates it, gloats over it” (Lensky).